YUTA-fywoo/chatgpt-web-workers/README.md

 https://github.com/YUTA-fywoo/chatgpt-web-workers
 ```

-The installable skill is the **subfolder** `skills/chatgpt-web-workers`, not the repository root.
+The installable skill is the **subfolder** `skills/chatgpt-web-workers`.
 Codex's installer supports skills from other repositories.
 If the installed skill does not appear, restart the app.
 See the [official skill documentation](https://learn.chatgpt.com/docs/build-skills).

 ### Manual installation

-Download `chatgpt-web-workers-v1.0.0-skill.zip` from [Releases](https://github.com/YUTA-fywoo/chatgpt-web-workers/releases), then place the extracted `chatgpt-web-workers` folder in your client's skill directory.
+Download **Source code (zip)** from [Releases](https://github.com/YUTA-fywoo/chatgpt-web-workers/releases), extract it, and copy the inner `skills/chatgpt-web-workers` folder into your client's skill directory.
 Current documented locations include:

 - Personal: `~/.agents/skills/chatgpt-web-workers/`
 - Project: `<project>/.agents/skills/chatgpt-web-workers/`